s13rw81/equestrian-club-management-system/api_specs/logistcs.md

 }
 ```
 #### Request Validations
-1. The `logistic_company` associated with the `user` must be verified by the khayyal-admin.
+1. The `logistic_company` associated with the `user` must have been verified by the khayyal-admin.
 That means
    `logistic_company.is_khayyal_verified` must be `true`.
 2. A `truck` with the same registration number must not exist in the database.